 In worship we believe we bring our offerings of love, gratitude and adoration.
 We believe corporate and personal worship is one of the most beautiful and intimate ways to experience communion with God.

 We believe all people are hungry to be seen, valued and known.
 We desire our spiritual family to be an place where family can flourish.
-Through these expressions in our Sunday gatherings, as well as in our House Churches across
+Through these expressions in our Sunday gatherings, as well as in our House Churches across the city.

 Throughout scripture we consistently encounter God's heart for the poor, oppressed, vulnerable and forgotten.
 As a church, we seek to be active in God's work on the earth by fighting against injustice wherever we find it.